Skip to content

 Returns:

-A pandas DataFrame parsed from the stdout of the underlying
+A DataFrame parsed from the stdout of the underlying

 shell.